vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - If a liquidity provider has `fraction_of_time_on_book` >= `market.liquidity.committmentMinTimeFraction`, no penalty will be taken from their bond account (<a name="0044-LIME-013" href="#0044-LIME-013">0044-LIME-013</a>)
 - If a liquidity provider has `fraction_of_time_on_book` = `0.3`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `35%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-014" href="#0044-LIME-014">0044-LIME-014</a>)
 and in the case of spot markets into the network treasury for the asset (<a name="0044-LIME-048" href="#0044-LIME-048">0044-LIME-048</a>)
+- If a liquidity provider has `fraction_of_time_on_book` = `0.3`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6`and the market parameter change `market.liquidity.committmentMinTimeFraction = 0.3` is enacted during the epoch then at the end of the current epoch LP will have their bond slashed.
+If the LP has `fraction_of_time_on_book` = `0.3` at the end of the next epoch, they are meeting their committment and will not forfeit any of their bond stake. (<a name="0044-LIME-069" href="#0044-LIME-069">0044-LIME-069</a>)
+- If a liquidity provider has `fraction_of_time_on_book` = `0.3`, `market.liquidity.committmentMinTimeFraction = 0.0`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6`and the market parameter change `market.liquidity.committmentMinTimeFraction = 0.6` is enacted during the epoch then at the end of the current epoch LP will not forfeit any of their bond stake.
+At the end of the next epoch, the LP will have their bond slashed. (<a name="0044-LIME-070" href="#0044-LIME-070">0044-LIME-070</a>)
 - If a liquidity provider has `fraction_of_time_on_book` = `0`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.7`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `60%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-015" href="#0044-LIME-015">0044-LIME-015</a>)
 and in the case of spot markets into the network treasury for the asset (<a name="0044-LIME-046" href="#0044-LIME-046">0044-LIME-046</a>)
 - If a liquidity provider has `fraction_of_time_on_book` = `0`, `market.liquidity.committmentMinTimeFraction = 0.6`, `market.liquidity.sla.nonPerformanceBondPenaltySlope = 0.2`, `market.liquidity.sla.nonPerformanceBondPenaltyMax = 0.6` at the end of an epoch then they will forfeit `20%` of their bond stake, which will be transferred into the market's insurance pool (<a name="0044-LIME-016" href="#0044-LIME-016">0044-LIME-016</a>)